 The submissions for the 2022 UserCentriCities Award to the best user-centric service in European cities and regions are now closed.
+More information on the 2023 edition will be available soon.

 Cities and regions are at the forefront of delivering digital government in Europe, however, their role in implementing user-centricity principles, design thinking, and co-creation is not sufficiently recognised.
-To raise awareness and recognise the outstanding achievements made by European cities and regions in developing user-centric services for their citizens, the UserCentriCities project has created the annual UserCentriCities Awards.
+To raise awareness and recognise the outstanding achievements made by European cities and regions in developing user-centric services for their citizens, the UserCentriCities project has created the annual UserCentriCities Award.

 The high-level UserCentriCities Jury will evaluate the submitted services based on the user-centricity principles for design and delivery of digital public services as outlined in the Tallinn Ministerial Declaration on eGovernment.